Status: Recently completed

-To establish the effectiveness of mobile outreach with a doxycycline test and treat strategy (TnT) in reducing onchocerciasis prevalence and intensity of infection among hard-to-reach nomadic groups in the Massangam health area.
+To establish the effectiveness of mobile outreach with a doxycycline test and treat strategy (TnT) in reducing onchocerciasis prevalence and intensity of infection among hard-to-reach nomadic groups in the Massangam health area of Cameroon.

 Alternative treatment strategies (ATS) implemented in Massangam Health District (HD) including test and treat with doxycycline and Ivermectin Mass Drug Administration (MDA) could only reach 20% of the nomadic population considered to be at higher risk of infection and reservoir for transmission.